NLO observables for QCD-like theories and application to pion dark matter: NLO results for theories

 As we work up to the order $O(p^4)$ we include the diagrams shown in figure \ref{fig:CondNLO} in the calculation of the VEV.
 These diagrams come from the $O(\pi^0)$ and $O(\pi^2)$ parts of $\mathcal{L}_{\text{LO}}$ and $O(\pi^0)$ part of $\mathcal{L}_{\text{NLO}}$.
 The loops generate a non-analytic correction to the quark condensate.

 At leading order, the condensates are the same:

 but they receive a splitting at the NLO:\footnote{Let us note that in~\cite{Bijnens:2009qm}, the LO contribution is given by $\left< \bar{q} q\right>_\text{LO} =\left< \bar{u} u\right>_\text{LO} +\left< \bar{d} d\right>_\text{LO} =-N_{F}B_{0}F^{2}=-2B_{0}F^{2}$ and also their NLO contribution differs by a factor of $2$ from our result in the mass-degenerate limit, $m_u=m_d$, possibly due to a mismatch in the definition of the quark condensate.
 The same applies to the results for the \soth theory.
-However, our results are consistent with the values of condensates presented in \cite{Kogut:2000ek}, \cite{Kulkarni:2022bvh} and \cite{Pomper:2024otb}. }
+However, our results are consistent with the values of condensates presented in \cite{Kogut:2000ek}, \cite{Kulkarni:2022bvh} and \cite{Pomper:2024otb}.
+In view of the discrepancies with~\cite{Bijnens:2009qm}, we present the explicit derivation of the LO quark condensate in appendix \ref{AppCondensate}}.